1. Blog

 Here is how it works:

-3. Use the automix AI to detect the best sequence, taking into account harmonic mixing techniques and beatmatching.
+4. Automix - If you don't want to manually arrange the setlist, use the automix AI to detect the best sequence, taking into account harmonic mixing techniques and beatmatching.

 DJ.Studio has a bunch of other cool features, including a video creator with audio-reactive visuals, the ability to export mixes as an Ableton Live multitrack project, a range of cool effects, and more.
+It boasts a range of integrations with all popular DJ software, making it the perfect companion for mix planning and preparation.

 You can even craft transitions using all the effects in parallel, meaning you can create more expressive mixes and exciting transitions than would normally be possible with two hands, two decks, and a mixer.

-While it isn't designed for live performance, its the best choice in any other situation.
+While it isn't designed for live performance, it's the best choice in any other situation.
 It's a unique piece of AI DJ Software which will make you much more productive as a DJ!

 DJ.Studio can be bought either as a monthly subscription, or at a one-off price.
 Check it out today DJ.Studio Store